In the autumn season when we see flocks of birds overhead, we know that cold weather is coming.

-National birding websites include regional info and you can track your favorite species of birds, such as a article on All About Birds called “Where Can I Go to Watch Hawk Migration?”
+National birding websites include regional info to track your favorite species of birds, such as an article on All About Birds called “Where Can I Go to Watch Hawk Migration?”

 BirdNote, a daily bird-info site which has contributing writers from the Wedgwood neighborhood, tells about the behavior and typical migration patterns of different species, such as this article about Purple Martins (a swallow) on their journey to Brazil.